Data Protected - Switzerland

 What is sensitive personal data?

-Under the DPA, sensitive personal data include: (i) racial origin; (ii) trade union membership; (iii) health data, but only to the extent it reveals handicap or illness of the data subject; (iii) personal data on religious, ideological or political activities (not only related beliefs); (iv) the intimate sphere as such (not only sex life); (v) social security measures; and (vi) administrative or criminal proceedings and sanctions.
+Under the revised DPA, sensitive personal data include: (i) racial origin; (ii) trade union membership; (iii) health data, but only to the extent it reveals handicap or illness of the data subject; (iii) religious, ideological or political activities (not only related beliefs); (iv) the intimate sphere as such (not only sex life); (v) genetic data; (vi) biometric data allowing the unique identification of a person; (vii) social security measures; and (viii) administrative or criminal proceedings and sanctions.
+Hence, under the revised DPA, the term “sensitive personal data” includes more than the standard types of sensitive personal data.

 Are there additional rules for processing sensitive personal data?

-Sensitive personal data (and personality profiles) may not be disclosed to third parties (in their capacity as controllers) without sufficient justification such as: (i) the data subject’s consent; (ii) any overriding private or public interest; or (iii) a provision of Swiss law requiring or permitting such disclosure.
-If one of the conditions for processing sensitive personal data is met, this is usually a sufficient justification.
+Sensitive personal data may not be disclosed to third parties (in their capacity as controllers) without sufficient justification such as: (i) the data subject’s consent; (ii) any overriding private or public interest; or (iii) a provision of Swiss law requiring or permitting such disclosure.
+If one of the conditions for processing sensitive personal data is met, this is usually a sufficient justification, but the “legitimate interest test” can also be relied upon.

 Are there additional rules for processing information about criminal offences?